-- For the base object, it must be base - For filesystem objects, it is the mount point - For node objects, it must be the same as the output of the hostname(1) command - · For other objects, it is chosen by the administrator
+- For the base object, it must be base - For filesystem objects, it is the mount point - For node objects, it must be the same as the output of the hostname(1) command

+For other objects, it is chosen by the administrator

 The object\type value identifies the type (detailed in the following subsections).
-The parameters and their values depend on the type of the object.
+The parameter and its values depend on the type of the object.
+Where a value may be a list, the list items should be separated by white space or tabs unless otherwise noted.

-The configuration file is case-sensitive with the exception of the following parameter values, which can appear in uppercase, lowercase, or mixed case:
+The configuration file is case-sensitive with the exception of the following parameter values, which can appear in uppercase, lowercase, or mixed case: ON/OFF/YES/NO/TRUE/FALSE.

-ON/OFF/YES/NO/TRUE/FALSE.
 (0 and 1 are also valid.)
 For simplicity, this chapter only refers to the values ON and OFF.

 Lines within the configuration file can be indented for readability and the fields can be separated by spaces and/or tabs.
 Blank lines and all text between a hash character (#) and the end of that line are ignored.
-Except for comments, any line ending in a back-slash (\) continues onto the next line.
+Except for comments, any line ending in a back-slash ( $\)$ continues onto the next line.

-Note: Before placing a new configuration into production, it is important to check it by running dmcheck(8).
+Note: Before placing a new configuration into production, it is important to verify it by running dmcheck(8).

-For a summary of the parameters discussed in this chapter, see Table 7-4 on page 296.
+For a summary of the parameters discussed in this chapter, see Table 6-4 on page 332.
 For the most current set of parameters, see the dmf.conf(5) man page.

 You can add site-specific parameters to any existing stanza or you can create a new stanza.
 You should choose parameter and stanza names that will not cause conflict with future SGI DMF parameters and stanzas.
-See "Start Site-Specific Configuration Parameters and Stanzas with "LOCAL\"" on page 92.
+See "Start Site-Specific Configuration Parameters and Stanzas with "LOCAL\"" on page 104.